Isaac-The-Brave/ADB-Unfucker/README.md

 # Let it run till the end, do not run it too often
-Few tweaks can be made to add an apk to install and run (This can be something malicious) or you can use it to acquire a large list of ip addresses and do a coordinated DOS attack.
+Few tweaks can be made to add an apk to install and run (This can be something malicious) or you can use it to acquire a large list of ip addresses and do a coordinated DDOS attack using nothing but ADB commands.